"We are working to fight against prostitution and HIV/AIDS."

 SOLUTION:

-To help vulnerable women earn a sustainable living without exposing themselves to HIV/AIDS through prostitution, the Meg Foundation Tailoring School offers training in tailoring, workshops on HIV/AIDS prevention and reproductive health as well as literacy and English classes.
+To help vulnerable women earn a sustainable living without exposing themselves to HIV/AIDS through prostitution, the Community Vocational Training School (CVTS) offers training in tailoring, workshops on HIV/AIDS prevention and reproductive health as well as literacy and English classes.
 The goals of the project, measured through surveys, interviews and home visits, include that every student is able to make clothes on her own, that the hygiene and nutrition of the women improve, that they understand the consequences of HIV/AIDS and how to prevent it by using condoms, that women understand their options for contraception, and that the participants learn to read and write.

 IMPACT: